 - 1 Methods For Capturing More Email Subscribers

 If you’re content stinks (for lack of a better word), then you’re not going to see email sign-ups no matter how many of the methods you implement from this list.
 Therefore, your focus should always be on your content first and everything can follow after that.

 Again, high-quality content is numero uno.
 And as a note, amazing content doesn’t always have to be long-form to be great.

-I recently wrote a post on the blog where I talked about SEO and what High Quality Content can be and what it means.
-If you need a bit of help understanding exactly how to create great content, then check out that post to get some good ideas and help get you started.
+I recently wrote a post on the blog where I talked about SEO and what High-Quality Content can be and what it means.
+If you need a bit of help understanding exactly how to create solid SEO content, then check out that post to get some good ideas and help get you started.

 Now on to the good stuff!